jm61/-jeanMoirano_12_23012022/README.md

 npm i

-Run the project (port 3003 by default) npm start
+Run the project (port tcp/3003) connection to local API: 'npm run prod' connection to mocked datas: 'npm run dev'

 **To get the backend API, for this repo and follow the instructions Backend API** https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard.git